The Department of Transportation's Federal Highway Commission has released the latest report on Traffic Volume Trends, data through August.

 Here is a chart that illustrates this data series from its inception in 1970.
 I'm plotting the "Moving 12-Month Total on ALL Roads," as the DOT terms it.
-See Figure 1 in the PDF report, which charts the data from 1987.
+See Figure 1 in the PDF report, which charts the data from 1990.
 My start date is 1971 because I'm incorporating all the available data from earlier DOT spreadsheets.
 As we can readily see, the post-recession pattern suggests a structural change in our driving habits.

-The rolling 12-month miles driven contracted from its all-time high for 39 months during the stagflation of the late 1970s to early 1980s, a double-dip recession era.
-The most recent decline has lasted for 63 months and counting — a new record, but the trough to date was in November 2011, 48 months from the all-time high.
+The rolling 12-month miles traveled contracted from its all-time high for 39 months during the stagflation of the late 1970s to early 1980s, a double-dip recession era.
+The most recent decline has lasted for 81 months and counting — a new record, but the trough to date was in November 2011, 48 months from the all-time high.

 The Population-Adjusted Reality

-Total Miles Driven, however, is one of those metrics that should be adjusted for population growth to provide the most revealing analysis, especially if we're trying to understand the historical context.
+Total Miles Traveled, however, is one of those metrics that should be adjusted for population growth to provide the most meaningful analysis, especially if we want to understand the historical context.
 We can do a quick adjustment of the data using an appropriate population group as the deflator.
 I use the Bureau of Labor Statistics' Civilian Noninstitutional Population Age 16 and Over (FRED series CNP16OV).
 The next chart incorporates that adjustment with the growth shown on the vertical axis as the percent change from 1971.

 The population-adjusted all-time high dates from June 2005.
-That's 92 months — over seven years ago.
-The latest data is 8.75% below the 2005 peak, a new post-Financial Crisis low.
-Our adjusted miles driven based on the 16-and-older age cohort is about where we were as a nation in January of 1995.
+That's over nine years ago.
+The latest data is 9.27% below the 2005 peak, fractionally off the -9.40% post-Financial Crisis low in March.
+Our adjusted miles traveled based on the 16-and-older age cohort is about where we were as a nation in January of 1995.

 About that Population Adjustment…

-I've frequently been asked why I use the CNP16OV data for the population adjustment, often with the suggestion that it would make more sense to limit the population to licensed drivers.
+I've often been asked why I use the CNP16OV data for the population adjustment, often with the suggestion that it would make more sense to limit the population to licensed drivers.
 For openers, I don't know of a valid source for the driver-licensed population.
-Moreover, the correlation between license holders and actual drivers is not a reliable one.
+But more importantly, the correlation between license holders and actual drivers is far from reliable.
 Many license holders in households do not drive, especially in their older years.
 According to Census Bureau data on gasoline sales (courtesy of Harry Dent's research on demand curves), dollars spent on gasoline peaks for people in their late 40s and falls off rather quickly after that.

 Here is the same population-adjusted chart, this time with the total population for the adjustment.
-In the total-population adjusted version the latest data point of -7.32%, also a post-recession low.
+In the total-population adjusted version the latest data point of -7.51% just off the -7.72% post-recession low five months earlier.

 What about the impact of volatile gasoline prices?
 How much of a factor has that been in the trend?
 I'll close with an overlay of the population-adjusted miles traveled and real (inflation-adjusted) regular gasoline prices (all formulations) since the early 1990s.

-As is readily apparent, the correlation is fairly weak over the entire timeframe (+0.30).
-And, despite the volatility in gasoline prices since the onset of the Great Recession, the correlation since December 2007 has been even weaker (-0.26).
-There are profound behavioral issues apart from gasoline prices that are influencing miles driven.
-These would include the demographics of an aging population in which older people drive less, continuing high unemployment, and the ever-growing ability to work remote in the era of the Internet and the use of ever-growing communication technologies as a partial substitute for face-to-face interaction.
+As is readily apparent, the correlation is fairly weak over the entire timeframe.
+And, despite the volatility in gasoline prices since the onset of the Great Recession, the correlation since December 2007 has been even weaker.
+There are profound behavioral issues apart from gasoline prices that are influencing miles traveled.
+These would include the demographics of an aging population in which older people drive less, continuing high unemployment, the ever-growing ability to work remote in the era of the Internet and the use of ever-growing communication technologies as a partial substitute for face-to-face interaction.

-The DOT "miles driven" metric is also interesting to study in the context of gasoline volume sales, which I also update monthly:
+The DOT "miles traveled" metric is also interesting to study in the context of gasoline volume sales, which I also update monthly: